keviinfoes/ZKRandao/README.md

 For a more detailed explantation click [here](https://link.medium.com/DNGjptQ5WY).

 # Instructions ZKRandao implementation
 This repository contains an implementation of ZKRandao.
 Perform these steps to set up your own ZKRandao node to generate random numbers.
-This implementation is tested on macOS and linux (Ubuntu).
+This implementation is tested on macOS.

 1. Install dependencies:
     - [ZoKrates](https://zokrates.github.io/gettingstarted.html)